Mastering the Illusion of Nature: A Step-by-Step Acrylic Tutorial on How to Paint Tree Leaves

 Thank you for sharing.
 I learned a lot…….
 Tawa ako sa unang painting ko about trees, ulaw ba….:)

 +John magne Lisondra (JMLisondra) thank you so much.
-I have retouched my painting and it looks a lot better.... the leaves.... by the way, where are you from the Philippines๐
+I have retouched my painting and it looks a lot better…. the leaves…. by the way, where are you from the Philippines😉

 you’re welcome.. wag kang mag alala kasi di ka nag iisa.. kahit yong una kong painting ng puno ay talagang di maganda… :) so pinta lang ng pinta.. :)